The-AI-Alliance/bartlebot/website/index.md

 Be sure that the Prosceinum app has been invited to that channel.

 Bartlebot requires a channel to be designated as the administration channel.
-If you don't have this value, run barblebot in verbose mode to see the list of channel ids subscribed to by Proscenium.

-The value can either be added as the value for `slack.slack_admin_channel_id` in the config file, or as an environment variable named `SLACK_ADMIN_CHANNEL_ID`.
+Configure this by setting the `slack.admin_channel` value in the configuration file.

 ### Build Data Dependencies